Bitwarden vs Dashlane: Which one should you choose?

 One of the perks that you get along with the password management services is the secure storage of your data.
 Bitwarden offers unlimited item storage within the vault in free and paid versions.
 Apart from that, users with premium versions get 1 GB to keep encrypted file attachments for personal usage, while the family plan gives an additional 1 GB for organizational usage as an extra.

 Dashlane also provides great and secure data storage solutions.
-The free plan allows you to save unlimited passwords on the vault.
-You can also get the Dashlane premium or family & friends subscriptions, which have no limitations on vault items and 1 GB of free space for storing files.
+The free plan allows you to save 25 passwords on the vault.
+You can also get the Dashlane premium or family & friends subscriptions, which have no limitations on password storage, vault items, and provides 1 GB of free space for storing files.

 It’s also important to note that Bitwarden stores your information in the 5 Eyes country, which is not exactly privacy-friendly.
 Despite that, the company is very transparent about it and uses end-to-end encryption at all times to ensure the safety of your passwords.